swiftlang/swift-evolution/proposals/0395-observability.md

 ### `Observable` protocol

 Observable types conform to the `Observable` marker protocol.
-While the `Observable` protocol doesn't have formal requirments, it includes a semantic requirement that conforming types must implement tracking for each stored property using an `ObservationRegistrar`.
+While the `Observable` protocol doesn't have formal requirements, it includes a semantic requirement that conforming types must implement tracking for each stored property using an `ObservationRegistrar`.
 Most types can meet that requirement simply by using the `@Observable` macro:

 ```swift
 @Observable public final class MyObject {